naveenlearner38/Bug_Bounty_Resources/Web Penetration Test/Authentication Bypass/README.md

     - If there is any number like (0 - 9) change that to another number (1 - 9) mostly 1.
 Then may site break

+    - If any method is not working, then enter correct otp and see response.
+If Response is empty or easy known data.
+Then copy and check with new number (Paste in new number response (Wrond OTP))

 ## Account Take Over

 - Account Takeover Based on User Id like ( uid, gid, other params like user_id, user=, etc)